New Big Money Means Alcoa Corporation (AA) Investors Could Reap Benefit

 Alcoa Corporation (AA): Who are the competitors?

-The company’s main competitors (and peers) include BHP Group (BBL) that is trading 117.59% up over the past 12 months.
-Short interest in the company’s stock has risen 14.95% from the last report on Jan 14, 2021 to stand at a total of 8.76 million short shares sold with a short interest ratio of 1.46.
+The company’s main competitors (and peers) include BHP Group (BBL) that is trading 149.82% up over the past 12 months.
+Short interest in the company’s stock has fallen -9.53% from the last report on Jan 28, 2021 to stand at a total of 11.15 million short shares sold with a short interest ratio of 1.54.